cassianobecker/dnn/fwk/README.md

   print(f"Here is a configuration key: {Config.config['Section']['key']}")
 ```

-Alternatively, you can also use the convenience method `Config.get_option('your_section', 'your_key', cast_function=None, default=None)`, which returns the value specified in the `default` parameter in case the session-key pair is not present, and lets you specify a casting function to transform the string returned by the key into the desired data type.
+Alternatively, you can also use the convenience method `Config.get_option('your_section', 'your_key', cast_function=None, default=None)`.
+This method returns the value specified in the `default` parameter in case the session-key pair is not present.
+It also lets you specify a casting function to transform the string returned by the key into the desired data type.
 The last two arguments are optional, and can be omitted, if desired.

 ### (3) `MetricsHandler`